redmeetsblue/online-political-fundraising/README.md

 #####Section II - Multi Channel Fundraising

 Setting up fundraising has never been easier than today. http://redmeetsblue.org is a free service that leverages the stripe payment gateway.
 With Stripe you simply connect your bank account and contributions are sent weekly.
-Other free alternatives include fundly, paypal, and kickstarter, but none of these alternatives provide FEC/state compliance tools you will need.
-Payment gateways in the political sphere, which do provide compliance include Nationbuilder, NGP-Van, campaigngrid.
+Other free alternatives include https://www.crowdtilt.com/, http://paypal.com, and http://kickstarter.com, but none of these alternatives provide FEC/state compliance tools you will need.
+Payment gateways in the political sphere, which do provide compliance include http://nationbuilder, http://ngp-van.com, http://campaigngrid.com.
 All of these services require a monthly fee.
 While this article is inherently bias in favor of redmeetsblue, you should check out the alternatives to compare features and value.

 #####Section III - Measure Conversion and Success